 - Basting the bird won't give you crispier skin.
 In fact, you'll get limp, soggy skin and it only marginally affects the flavor.

 - Some argue that rubbing the entire bird with fat, inside and out, doesn't affect the flavor, but I disagree.
 It depends on the fat, though - olive oil won't give you a flavor boost, but butter mixed with a heaping dose of salt and herbs will yield a tasty dish indeed.

-- Stuffing some flavored fat (such as butter with salt and herbs) under the skin will help flavor meat, but don’t go overboard.
-Too much fat will just just make the meat greasy.
+- Stuffing some butter (mixed with salt and herbs) under the skin will help flavor the meat, but don’t go overboard.
+Too much fat will just make the meat greasy.

-- Remember that the thighs will take longer to cook, especially if you roast the bird breast-side up.
-If you don't want to dry out your turkey breasts, I’ve had great luck removing the legs and thighs once the breasts are done, and roasting the thighs and legs a little longer on their own.
-You’ll still need to let them rest for 10 minutes or so once you pull them from the oven.
+- The thighs and other dark meat will take longer to cook, especially if you roast the bird breast-side up.
+You can butterfly your turkey or roast it in separate pieces for more even cooking.
+I’ve also had great luck removing the legs and thighs once the breasts are done, and roasting the thighs and legs longer on their own.
+You’ll still need to let them rest for 20 minutes or so once you pull them from the oven.